Close

 Another important aspect of a POA is when it takes effect and when it terminates.
 Here are common terms to know about POAs:

-• Regular: Most regular POAs take effect when they are signed.
-A regular POA lasts until it expires, until it is revoked, until the grantor becomes incapacitated or until either party dies.
+• Regular: Most regular POAs take effect when signed.
+A regular POA lasts until it expires, until the grantor revokes it, until the grantor becomes incapacitated or until either party dies.

-• Durable: A durable POA also usually takes effect when signed and lasts until it expires, until it is revoked or until either party dies.
-However, a durable POA contains special language that continues the representative’s powers even if the grantor is incapacitated.
+• Durable: A durable POA also usually takes effect when signed and continues until expiration, revocation or until either party dies.
+However, a durable POA contains special language that continues the representative’s powers in the case of incapacitation of the grantor.

-• Springing: A springing POA does not become valid until a certain event occurs – a common use is for the POA to become valid if the grantor is incapacitated and unable to make their own decisions.
-They may or may not have an expiration date.
+• Springing: A springing POA does not become valid until a certain event occurs – a common use is for the POA to become valid upon incapacitation of the grantor if he/she is unable to make their own decisions.
+A spring POA may or may not have an expiration date.

-• Termination: A POA is limited to a specific period of time or around a certain event, such as during the length of a deployment.
-The POA automatically expires when that time period or event has concluded.
+• Termination: A POA is limited to a specific period or around a certain event, such as during the length of a deployment.
+The POA automatically expires when that period or event has concluded.

 Using the right POA forms

 In many cases, the company or organization may require that you use their specific form, that you pre-file the POA with them, or they may have other requirements.
-Your service member should check with their bank, insurance company or other institutions with whom they expect that you will be able to do business to find out their preferred format and policy for submitting the documents.
+Your service member should check with their bank, insurance company or other institutions they expect you will do business with to find out their preferred format and policy for submitting the documents.

-Being asked to serve as someone’s POA is an important responsibility.
-Make sure that you understand what you are being asked to do.
+Serving as someone’s POA is an important responsibility.
+Make sure that you understand what they are asking you to do.

 Your military member can contact a Military OneSource consultant or access the military’s free legal locator if they have other questions about when and how they can use POAs to take care of their personal business when they are unavailable.